-Whether you were already understaffed before COVID-19 or are simply eager to begin making up for lost time and revenue from delayed elective care, it’s never been a better time to utilize locum tenens as a low-risk path to recovery.
-Here are the top 10 reasons why you should consider this option.
+It’s never been a better time to utilize locum tenens as a low-risk path to recovery.
+If you are currently understaffed due to the impacts of COVID-19 or are simply eager to begin making up for lost time and revenue from procedure backlogs and delayed elective care, here are 10 reasons why you should consider this option.

 Systems that can quickly accommodate backlogged demand and avoid queued patients from defecting to competitors may be able to make up most of their losses over time.
 All the supply in the world will not matter if a competitor has reopened first and taken a share of the backlog.